banach-space/clang-tutor/README.md

 (clang-tutor)  count: 3
 ```

+If you have cloned clang from llvm.org/git/clang.git the installation directory
+is the root directory of the repo clone.

 ### How To Analyze STL Headers
 In order to see what happens with multiple _indirectly_ included header files,
 you can run **HelloWorld** on one of the header files from the [Standard